-1 Introduction
+1. Introduction

 Proton exchange membrane fuel cells (PEMFCs) have attracted much attention in the past decade as a promising candidate for clean power sources in automotive, electronic, portables, and stationary applications [1].
 Challenges facing the commercialization of PEMFCs are reliability, cost, power density, performance, and membrane lifetime.
-Membrane electrode assembly (MEA) is the heart of a PEMFC and is composed of a membrane covered by catalyst particles sandwiched between two porous gas diffusion layers (GDLs) on the sides [1].
+Membrane electrode assembly (MEA), which is the heart of a PEMFC, is composed of a membrane covered by catalyst particles sandwiched between two porous gas diffusion layers (GDLs) on the sides [1].

-During operation, hydrogen and oxygen are consumed in the anode and cathode sides of the MEA, respectively; and water and heat are produced in the cathode side.
-As a result of the electrochemical reaction, an electrical current is generated from anode to cathode side via external electrical loads.

-To maintain a PEMFC at its optimum operating condition, reactants should be transported towards the catalyst layer continuously, where the electrochemical reactions occur.
-The excess produced water and heat should be removed and electrons should pass from the bipolar plate towards the catalyst layer and vice versa [2]; the GDL plays a crucial role in all these functions, moreover, it provides mechanical support for the MEA.
-As a result, the transport properties of GDLs are extremely important in accessing the overall performance of PEMFCs.
+During operation, hydrogen and oxygen are consumed in the anode and cathode sides of the MEA, respectively; and heat and water are produced in the cathode side.
+As a result of the electrochemical reactions, an electrical current is generated from anode to cathode via an external circuit that can be used for various applications.
+To ensure the optimum operating condition of a PEMFC, reactants should continuously be transported towards the catalyst layer, where the electrochemical reactions occur.
+The excess produced water and heat should be removed effectively and electrons should pass from the bipolar plate towards the catalyst layer or in the reverse direction in cathode and anode sides, respectively [2].
+The GDL plays a crucial role in all the aforementioned transports; moreover, it provides mechanical support for the MEA.
+As a result, the transport properties of GDLs are extremely important in assessing the overall performance of PEMFCs.
 The mass transport loss, related to GDL permeability, is the major cause for limiting the maximum power density of a PEM fuel cell.
-As such, an in-depth knowledge of permeability of GDLs is important for optimizing PEMFCs operation [3-10].
+As such, an in-depth knowledge of permeability of GDLs is important for optimizing PEMFCs operating condition [3-10].